followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/BaseWidget/1 Configuration/tooltip/container.md

 ===========================================================================

 <!--shortDescription-->
-Specifies the container to draw tooltips inside of it.
+Specifies the container in which to draw tooltips.
+The default container is the HTML DOM `<body>` element.
 <!--/shortDescription-->

 <!--fullDescription-->
-By default, tooltips are shown within the **body** DOM element.
-Use this option if you need to specify another container for tooltips.

 <!--/fullDescription-->